 Exciting right?!
 You can get your song distributed worldwide very easily.
 If this were the 1970’s you’d need a record label, or at least a truck load of money.
 But modern technology has changed the supply chain.
 Bob in Tennessee can now listen to your song on his way to work while Betty blasts your track in her car in Latvia.

-The distributor gets your music to music fans, you don’t have to track down Bob and Betty’s chosen music platform yourself.
+The distributor gets your tracks to music fans, letting you sell your music meaning you don’t have to track down Bob and Betty’s chosen music platform yourself.

 Many distributors ask for four weeks lead time for a release.
 Even though they can release a project sooner this is in case some platforms are backed up, so it’s best to get your song to a distributor at least two weeks before your release date – but preferably four.
 This is especially good if you are doing heavy promo and want to make the most of consumers’ attention and tease a release date.